Aracki/go-ws/README.md

 An ultra simple Go App ready to be deployed via Kubernetes.

-#### Build and run docker image
+## Build/Run
 Install [dep tool](https://github.com/golang/dep#installation) and run `dep ensure`.<br>
 Use `./run-local.sh` to run Docker container locally.<br>
 Use `./push-public.sh` to rebuild Docker image & push it to the public [Docker hub](https://hub.docker.com/r/aracki/).

-Continuous Integration: every push to Master branch will trigger Travis to run all these steps.
+PS.
+Every push to Master branch will trigger Travis to run all required steps.

-#### Run mongo locally
+## Mongo

-`docker run --name mongo --rm -p 27017:27017 mongo:latest`
+Run mongo locally: `docker run --name mongo --rm -p 27017:27017 mongo:latest`<br>
+Test mongo with API calls such as `/insert` & `/nums`.

-#### Test memleak (used for testing k8s pod recreation)
+## Test memleak (used for testing k8s pod recreation)

 Hit the: `curl http://localhost:8080/memleak?megabytes=100&interval=1000`<br>
 Or with [HTTPie](https://httpie.org/): `http :8080/memleak\?megabytes=100\&interval=1000`<br>

-App will copy 100MB every 1000ms from `/dev/urandom` to buffer which will cause OOM.
+> App will copy 100MB every 1000ms from `/dev/urandom` to buffer which will cause OOM.

 Default params:
 * megabytes: 100MB